nasa-gibs/worldview/doc/config.md

 }
 ```

-All properties should in as an object keyed by the layer identifier used in the WMTS of WMS call.
+All properties should be in an object keyed by the layer identifier used in the WMTS of WMS call.

 ### Required Properties